 Among his extensive solo recordings are over a dozen bassoon concertos featuring works by Mozart, Vivaldi, Fasch, Graupner, Telemann, and Corrette.

-Arion Baroque Orchestra is devoted to supporting youth and educational initiatives by working closely with respected institutions such as Université de Montréal, McGill University, and the Arte Musica Foundation.
-We actively collaborate with esteemed partners like Studio de musique ancienne de Montréal, Centre de musique baroque de Versailles, and SAMS.
-Together, we shape and enrich the Canadian musical landscape, fostering a vibrant and dynamic community.
+Arion Baroque Orchestra is devoted to supporting youth and educational initiatives by working closely with respected institutions such as the Université de Montréal, McGill University, CÉGEP Saint-Laurent, and many other educational institutions.
+Together, we shape and enrich the future of the Canadian musical landscape, fostering a vibrant and dynamic community.